TredsoN/BatteryAssistant/README.md

 A battery managing and tracing platform.
 This is the front end using flutter.

-For 2019 Huaqi Cup competition.
+Enrty for 2019 Huaqi Cup competition.